deeebeee3/ticketingfull/README.md

 preset": "ts-jest" - adds in ts support for jest...

 supertest lib will allow us to fake a request to the express application.

+Whenever jest runs our tests at the terminal its going to set NODE_ENV to 'test'...
+For cookie-session We want secure to be FALSE, when not in prod environment because supertest uses http by default rather than https...

+secure: process.env.NODE_ENV !== "test"

+---